csl-622/KML/README.md

 These programs compresses and decompresses a KML file using diff algorithm inspired from git.
 It can compress the KML file by 30% or more depending upon the edits made on an article.
 The compressed KML is also very easy to read, since the number of lines is reduced from 1 lakh to 9k and it retains the original structure of the KML so that it remains redable even when compressed.

 ### KML-for-Github
-Geneartes KML for github from scraped data in json format.
+We had to make KML for github and we had KML for wikipedia earlier.
+The attempt of this program is to retain the structure of KML for wkipedia while representing all the data in a git workflow in this newly generated KML file.

 ### Github-Spider
 This multithreaded web-spider follows the rules of /robots.txt file and is useful for fetching small sized GitHub repositories.
 It outputs the results in JSON format.